kundan761/Coding_Practice/rick-and-morty-wiki/README.md

 A dynamic and responsive React app that fetches and displays character data from the Rick and Morty API.

-Key features include:

-- Paginated 3×2 character grid (6 per page)
+## Features:

-- Character detail page with rich info
+- 🔍 Character gallery with image, name, species, and status
+- ⏱️ Live-updating footer clock (HH:MM:SS Day Date)
+- 🔄 Pagination with exactly 6 characters per page (3×2 grid)
+- 🎭 Clickable character cards with detailed view in new tab
-- Light/Dark theme toggle
+- 🌓 Light/Dark theme toggle
-- Live footer clock
-- Random character button
+- 🎲 Random character button

 ## 📁 Folder Structure